Ryukish/ip2country-service/README.md

   - **Prometheus Configuration** (`prometheus.yml`):

+    Ensure you have a `prometheus.yml` file to configure Prometheus to scrape metrics from your services.

   - **Grafana Dashboard**:

     The `grafana_dashboard.json` file is used to set up a pre-configured dashboard in Grafana.